cciw-uk/data-protection/Decisions and actions document.rst

 A4 sheets for the whole set).

-Once on camp, they should be stored in an officer-only part of the camp site, and all officers must know this location, be able to get the sheets from there.
+Once on camp, they should be stored in an officer-only part of the camp site, and all officers must know this location and be able to get the sheets from there.
 They should not be left in camper tents or officer bags overnight - they should be kept physically with the officers and returned to the safe place when finished with for the day.
 Campers should not be told the location.

 Instructions for use of these forms will be included in the downloaded file as a